TerraBreus/cub3d/docs/dev_log.md

 Can probs be optimized a little by having one layer for the cursors and one for the grid.
 Now I have two layers for the cursors and I blend them together.

 Also started with a function to draw a line between the two points.
 Currently function is called when pressing 'l' and then only the differences between the positions get printed.

+## 11-11
+REduced lag significantly by haing one layer (though still laggy).
+Draw line between points now works.
+I still need to hold the previous variables so I can remove the old line.